 The uranium ore production and processing development during the last century made it necessary to construct several tailings ponds.
 Originally these were built by SE "Redki metali".
 Nowadays Ecoengineering-RM Ltd., Sofia, is in charge of their management, operation and maintenance.

-The verification focussed on the Buhovo and Eleshnitsa tailings ponds.
+The verification of 2009 included the Buhovo and Elezhnitsa tailings ponds (for information, please consider that report).